chrisli-03/ShiroInventory/server/problems.md

 Solution: add database info in resources/application.properties
 3. Circular view path [preference]: would dispatch back to the current handler URL [/preference] again.
 Check your ViewResolver setup!
 (Hint: This may be the result of an unspecified view, due to default view name generation.)
 Solution: in controller use @RestController instead of @Controller
+4. Infinite loop between entity with @OneToMany and @ManyToOne
+Solution: use @JsonManagedReference on parent and @JsonBackReference on child